kaisermann/textlooper/README.md

 # Bonus credits

 * [Vitor Paladini](https://github.com/vtrpldn) for naming the `data-textlooper-comeback` attribute.
-(It was really hard to come with a name for it and he mockingly requested for credits, so here we are).
+(It was really hard to come up with a name for it and he mockingly requested for credits, so here we are).